Updated: Mar 23

 The only other track to look at is 'I'm on Everything', which is all about being high and on drugs.
 The Mike Epps sample for the hook ties in with the theme of the song well and is quite catchy, and the rappers keep you hooked with bars, punchlines and wordplay throughout.
 The electronic yet menacing beat is great as is the flows - especially in the last verse where they go back to back it's just breathtaking honestly.

 To conclude, this EP is a great little project - short, but intense with fast flows and great rapping.
 The chemistry between them is insane - you can hear it from the first track to the last and the competition is always high too.
 There's a couple dull moments but way more great songs than bad.

-FAVOURITE TRACKS: Welcome 2 Hell, Fast Lane, The Reunion, I'm On Everything, Lighters
+FAVOURITE TRACKS: Welcome 2 Hell, Fast Lane, Above The Law, I'm On Everything, Lighters

 *REVISED SCORE: Review may not match favourite tracks and overall rating because I've since re-listened and changed my score.*